Table of Contents

 The answer is to take many photographs and then stack the images together.
 This is where Deep Sky Stacker comes in.
 DSS will stack images for you and allow you to do some quick processing and editing before you move into your image editing software.

-In this post, we’ll explore how you can utilise the Deep Sky Stacker program to produce stunning astrophotos with remarkable detail, using your DSLR camera and Adobe Photoshop.
+In this post, we’ll explore how you can utilise the DSS program to produce stunning astrophotos with remarkable detail, using your DSLR camera and Adobe Photoshop.
 Take a look at the image below for an example of what you can achieve.

 The above image is of the Black Eye Galaxy.
 This was created from more than 300 images stacked together.